 Volunteers come from all disciplines but mainly mathematics, technology and science-related subjects, with several each year studying medicine.

-In the 2009/10 academic year STIMULUS created 237 placements (107 volunteers placed the Michaelmas Term and 130 in the Lent Term) in 22 primary and secondary schools, 2 sixth-form colleges, one special school and Cambridge United Football Club's Education Programme within the city of Cambridge and nearby villages.
+In the 2016/17 academic year STIMULUS created 260 placements in primary and secondary schools, and sixth-form colleges, within the city of Cambridge and nearby villages.

 The main aims of the STIMULUS programme are:

-- to provide support for the teaching of Mathematics, Science, ICT and Technology in schools;
+- to provide support for the teaching of Mathematics, Science, Computing and Technology in schools;

 - to provide pupils with positive role models of young scientists, mathematicians and technologists;